Collective behavior of independent scaled Brownian particles with renewal resetting: Introduction

 \section{Introduction}

-Stochastic resetting represents a large class of stochastic processes where a random motion is instantaneously terminated at random times and restarted from a specified location \cite{Evansreview}.
-This paradigm turns out to be highly relevant to a broad range of natural processes and applications \cite{vatash2025many, gupta2022stochastic, kundu2024preface, meir2025first, church2025accelerating}.
-It is not surprising, therefore, that since its introduction in 2011 by Evans and Majumdar \cite{EM2011}, stochastic resetting has attracted significant and sustained attention.
+Stochastic resetting represents a large class of stochastic processes where a random motion is instantaneously terminated at random times and restarted from a specified location.
+This paradigm is highly relevant in a broad range of natural processes and applications, see reviews \cite{Evansreview,gupta2022stochastic,kundu2024preface}.
+Since Evans and Majumdar \cite{EM2011} formulated a simple general framework of stochastic resetting for diffusive processes, the topic has attracted considerable and sustained attention.
 The problem becomes even richer and more interesting when there are many resetting agents, see Ref.~\cite{NagarGupta} for a review.

 Stochastic resetting models differ among themselves by the nature of the random motion between the resetting events.
 Here we are interested in multi-particle systems such that, between the resetting events, the particles exhibit \emph{anomalous diffusion}, where the mean squared displacement of a particle scales with time as $t^{2H}$ \cite{metzler2000random, metzler2014anomalous, vilk2022unravelling}.
 The regime $0<H<1/2$ describes subdiffusion, while the regime $H>1/2$ corresponds to superdiffusion, which, for $H>1$, becomes super-ballistic.
 Standard diffusion is recovered at $H=1/2$.
+Subdiffusion ($H<1/2$) is observed in crowded cellular environments and viscoelastic media \cite{jeon2011vivo,metzler2000random}, superdiffusion ($1/2<H\leq 1$) characterizes active transport by molecular motors and L\'evy-walk-like animal foraging \cite{vilk2022unravelling,reynolds2015}, while super-ballistic transport ($H>1$) has been observed, for example, in commuting vultures which accelerate upon leaving the nest \cite{vilk2022unravelling}.

-Anomalous transport with stochastic resetting has been studied in continuous-time random walks, scaled Brownian motion, and other anomalous diffusion processes \cite{maso2019transport, biswas2025resetting,Bodrova2019,Bodrova2019a,wang2022restoring,liang2025ultraslow}.
-A simple way to model anomalous diffusion, that we adopt here, is scaled Brownian motion (sBm): a Gaussian process with independent increments, characterized by a power-law dependence of the diffusion coefficient on time, $D(t)\sim t^{2H}$, where $H$ can be any positive number \cite{Lim,Jeon,Safdari}.
+Anomalous transport with stochastic resetting has been studied for continuous\! -time random walks, scaled Brownian motion, and other anomalous diffusion processes \cite{maso2019transport, biswas2025resetting,Bodrova2019,Bodrova2019a,wang2022restoring,liang2025ultraslow, vinod2022time}.
+A simple way to model anomalous diffusion, that we adopt here, is scaled Brownian motion (sBm): a Gaussian process with independent increments, characterized by a power-law dependence of the diffusion coefficient on time, $D(t)\sim t^{2H-1}$, where $H$ can be any positive number \cite{Lim,Jeon,Safdari}.